DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-1-behaviour/autumn-week-2-mentor-materials.md

 Consider the following questions based on a short (approximately 15 minute) observation of your teacher:

-- what was your teacher’s previous target?
+- what was your teacher's previous target?
 - are they meeting it?
 - how do you know?